 In practice, Medicare Advantage Plan embraces gaps in Medicare Coverage.
-The most significant motivation to switch from a plan A or plan B to a plan C is because you will benefit from linked coverage insurance as well.
-This option allows you to have more choices in your healthcare coverage, which implies that you won’t need to spend so much money on bills for your most pressing healthcare issues.
+The most significant motivation to switch from a plan A or plan B to a plan C is benefiting from linked coverage insurance as well.
+This option allows to have more choices in healthcare coverage, which implies that it won’t be necessary to spend so much money on bills for the most pressing healthcare issues.

-However, you need to know that there are significant differences between the Medicare Advantage Plans.
+However, it’s important to know that there are significant differences between the Medicare Advantage Plans.

-Surely, their common feature is that almost all offer similar types of insurance, but all plan has its benefits and guidance.
+Surely, their common feature is that almost all provide similar types of insurance, but all plan has its benefits and guidance.

-Medicare usually doesn’t offer insurance for dental costs at all.
-It implies that you have to pay the total costs of extractions, your regular teeth cleanings, dentures, and fillings.
+Medicare usually doesn’t provide insurance for dental fees at all.
+It implies paying the total fees of extractions, regular teeth cleanings, dentures, and fillings.

 But the good news is that Medicare Advantage Plan can include dental care coverage.
-If you add this plan to your existing Medicare plan, you can have proper coverage for x-rays, extractions cleanings and other basic general dental practices and your costs can be totally covered.
-You can even add coverage for further in-depth procedures, such as root canals, bridges, dentures and implants.
+Adding this plan to an existing Medicare plan, can permit proper coverage for x-rays, extractions cleanings, and other basic general dental practices and charges can be totally covered.
+Adding coverage for further in-depth procedures is possible, such as root canals, bridges, dentures, and implants.

 Hearing is unquestionably one of the most important fields of healthcare.
-Hearing aid coverages are not provided in the original Medicare plans, so it means people with hearing health problems should pay 100% of the cost of the medical services.
+Hearing aid coverages are not provided in the original Medicare plans, so it means people with hearing health issues should pay 100% of the fees of the medical services.

 Though various Medicare Advantage plans provide excellent hearing coverage.
-Typically, the costs of routine hearing are covered, such as regular hearing check-ups, appropriate assessments for people who need hearing aids, and even the costs of the hearing aids themselves.
-If you choose the right plan for you, all of your costs of medical hearing services may be covered.
+Typically, the fees of routine hearing are covered, such as regular hearing check-ups, appropriate assessments for people who need hearing aids, and even the fees of the hearing aids themselves.
+Choosing the right plan might help to cover all expenses of medical hearing services.

-If you have the original Medicare, you can have coverage for eye examinations only in case you have another medical condition as well; otherwise, you won’t be eligible for vision care insurance.
-It means that many people who wear glasses or often have eye examinations have to pay the full costs by themselves.
+With the original Medicare, eye examinations are covered only in case of having another medical case as well; otherwise, there will not be any eligibility for vision care insurance.
+It means that many people who wear glasses or often have eye examinations have to pay the full expenses by themselves.

 Fortunately, numerous Medicare Advantage Plans provide regular vision coverage.
-It this way, your usual eye examinations and the costs of the glasses can be covered.
-If you opt for a beneficial Medicare plan, you can have complete eye care insurance.
+It this way, usual eye examinations and the fees of the glasses can be covered.
+Opting for a beneficial Medicare plan can allow to have complete eye care insurance.

 Almost everybody knows about a gap in healthcare services regarding prescription medication.
-Patients have complained about the inferior coverage and high-costs of drugs primarily because of the bad-structured Medicare coverage for a long time.
+Patients have complained about the inferior coverage and high-charges of pharmaceuticals primarily because of the bad-structured Medicare coverage for a long time.

-Luckily you have the possibility to have the gap covered with the help of the Medicare Advantage Plan.
-You can quickly reduce your costs because this plan can provide more extensive medical coverage.
-Moreover, you can choose a Medicare Advantage Plan that can cover your prescriptions.
+Luckily there is the possibility to have the gap covered with the help of the Medicare Advantage Plan.
+It’s conceivable to quickly reduce expenses because this plan can provide more extensive medical coverage.
+Moreover, there is the possibility to choose a Medicare Advantage Plan that can cover prescriptions.

-In addition to healthcare insurance opting for a Medical Advantage Plan can be a great possibility to get rid of huge medical expenses and even save money on them.
+In addition to healthcare insurance, opting for a Medical Advantage Plan can be a great option to avoid unexpected medical expenses and even economize on them.